 Results - Teaching Evaluations and Student Comments

 At the end of the course, a course evaluation was given to the students enrolled in the online class.
 The overall response rate was 7/9, or 77.78%.
 There were 15 evaluation questions that were asked ranging from how the students understood the goals and objectives of the class, how the student’s effort in the course were adequate to meet the course objectives, their effort, as well as how the instructor communicated the material, how the instructor engaged student participation, instructor providing timely feedback on homework/assignments, and if the instructor created an atmosphere where ideas can be exchanged freely and easily.
 Questions were weighted from 1 – strongly disagree to 5 strongly agree, with 3 – neutral.
-The overall evaluation mean for the course was 4.04.
+The evaluation mean of the Seven Dimensions for the course was 4.04.
 The highest evaluation average was for how the instructor communicated the course material clearly.
 The lowest evaluation average was 3.71 for how the instructor engaged students by encouraging course preparation, reflection or other activities outside of class.

+Table 2 – Student Evaluations - Seven Dimension Scoring